 - To facilitate planning for the future – medical, legal, financial

-- Psychological benefit to person with dementia and/or family
+- Psychological benefit to a person with dementia and/or family

 - To maximise treatment possibilities (cholinesterase inhibitors/memantine)